 PC-Doctor displays an error code, problem description, and helpful tips at the completion of the test.
 For example:

 Error code: MC921-W No Dialtone.
 Make sure you have a working phone line.

 Use the problem description and suggested fixes to help in resolving the problem.

 NOTE:In the event of a support call, it is important to provide the error code and problem description to the HP online support agent.
 This will greatly assist the agent to resolve the problem.

 More Troubleshooting Information

-The HP Customer Care Web site provides additional troubleshooting information.
+The HP Customer Support website provides additional troubleshooting information.
 Search for support information by entering the symptom of your problem, the device you want to troubleshoot, or the computer model.
 For example, search on "sound problems" or "modem troubleshooting".

 More for this product